Florence Calvert Thorne: Early life and education

 Thorne was born July 28, 1877, in Hannibal, Missouri.
 She graduated from high school as valedictorian of her class in 1896.
 Thorne studied English and classical languages in at Oberlin College, graduating in 1899.
 She taught for a year in Georgia before continuing her studies at the University of Chicago, where she received a PhD in 1909.
 Thorne attended classes at the school during the summer and taught as a means of supporting herself financially in Hannibal during the school year.

 Career

-Thorne's relationship with the American Federation of Labor began during her doctoral studies, when she contacted the organization while writing a these titled "American Federation of Labor in Politics".
+Thorne's relationship with the American Federation of Labor began during her doctoral studies, when she contacted the organization while writing a thesis titled "American Federation of Labor in Politics".
 In 1912 AFL President Samuel Gompers, who had been impressed with her graduate research, offered Thorne a job editing The American Federationist.
 She would go on to become a primary contributor to the publication, as well as a close colleague and confidante of Gompers.